DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2023.md

 Here you can find the various notes of the lectures with the exercises presented during the lessons plus some other exercises that I didn't have time to do in class.
 Most of the notes come with some basic theory behind the exercises themselves.

-The lectures are held both online and in presence in the following days
+The lectures are held in presence in the following days

 | Day       | Time            | Classroom                             |
 | --------  | --------------- | ------------------------------------- |